-Many brands and businesses know (or think they know) that they need SEO for their digital properties, and the benefits they will get from that SEO work being implemented on their behalf.
+Many brands and businesses know (or think they know) that they need SEO for their digital properties, and the benefits they will get from the SEO work being implemented on their behalf.

-Organic search is a huge part of most business’s website performance, as well as a critical component of the buyer funnel and ultimately getting users to complete a conversion or engagement.
+Organic search is a massive part of most businesses’ website performance and a critical component of the buyer funnel and ultimately getting users to complete a conversion or engagement.

-But the remaining 25 percent of the market owned by other engines is obviously valuable to brands, too.
+But the remaining part of the market owned by other engines is valuable to brands, too.
 This is especially true for brands in niche verticals where voice, visual and vertical search engines play an essential role.

-We know that a clear majority of the world that has access to the internet is visiting Google at least once a day to get information.
+We know that a clear majority of the world with access to the internet is visiting Google at least once a day to get information.

-Being highly visible as a trusted resource by Google and other search engines is always going to work in a brand’s favor.
-Quality SEO and a high-quality website takes brands there.
+Being highly visible as a trusted resource by Google and other search engines will always work in a brand’s favor.
+Quality SEO and a high-quality website take brands there.

 2. SEO Builds Trust & Credibility

-The goal of any experienced SEO is to establish a strong foundation for a beautiful website with a clean, effective user experience that is easily discoverable in search with thanks to the trust and credibility of the brand and its digital properties.
+The goal of any experienced SEO is to establish a strong foundation for a beautiful website with a clean, effective user experience that is easily discoverable in search, thanks to the trust and credibility of the brand and its digital properties.